spring-tips/java22/README.md

 Fun fact: lambdas were first introduced in 2014's Java 8 release.
 (Yes, that was a _decade_ ago!
 People were  doing the ice bucket challenges, the world was obsessed with selfie sticks, _Froezen_, and _Flappy Bird_.)

-The `RowMapper<T>` contract in spring's jdbc suport is very interesting.
+The `RowMapper<T>` contract in spring's jdbc support is very interesting.
 It makes the point very nicely: